 Milepost 42.7 - Stony Man parking area

-This 1.6 mile roundtrip and easy hike, which starts from the parking area, takes you to the cliffs of Stony Man’s summit – the second highest peak in the park at 4,011 feet.
+This 1.6 mile round-trip and easy hike, which starts from the parking area, takes you to the cliffs of Stony Man’s summit–the second highest peak in the park at 4,011 feet.

 Milepost 42.7 - Skyland Resort

-Shenandoah National Park's largest lodging facility is located at the highest point on Skyline Drive at 3,680 feet in elevation.
+Shenandoah National Park's largest lodging facility is at the highest point on Skyline Drive Virginia at 3,680 feet in elevation.
 Skyland Resort includes 178 units ranging from historic cabins to modern hotel rooms and suites.
 There is also a dining room, family-friendly entertainment, ranger guided programs, horseback riding and a conference hall.

 Milepost 45.5 - Hawksbill Gap Parking Area and Hawksbill Loop Hike

-The 2.9 mile roundtrip and moderate hiking trail, takes you on a loop hike and provides some fantastic vistas which are accessed via the Appalachian and Salamander trails.
+The 2.9 mile round-trip and moderate hiking trail takes you on a loop hike and provides some fantastic vistas which are accessed via the Appalachian and Salamander trails.

 Milepost 50.7 - Dark Hollow Falls

-This is one of the most popular and well traveled trails.
+This is one of the most popular and well-traveled trails.
 The hike back up is challenging, so know your limits!

 Milepost 51 - Harry F. Byrd, Sr. Visitor Center